A complete data breakdown — traffic, conversions, and revenue

 Additional resources.
 We got access to all of the assets the client has previously created, from images to testimonials to everything else.
 The most notable additional resource would be, let’s say, a bundle of 20 to 30 tweets or Facebook posts that were user-generated reviews of the product.

-Not really.
+Seems like a lot of work, but it’s not really.
 This is where the magic happens.

 Almost a dozen people were involved from the client’s side and our side, and throughout the project, we had dozens and dozens of meetings.

-If you want to make content velocity work, you need documentation to hold people accountable to.
+If you want to make content velocity work, you need documentation to hold people accountable to, because the alternative is a lot more work.

-And a lot of fires and stress.
+And a worse outcome.
+Lots more fires and stress.

 A Content Series Template is like a content brief on steroids.

-A Content Series Template is not written for one article but a series of articles in a specific sub-topic.
+A Content Series Template is not written for one article but a series of articles in a specific sub-topic, and it’s a million times better.

 When you scale content velocity, you must remove SEOs from the content production process.

 And if your SEO is creating individual content briefs, well, you need a lot more SEOs.
+We publish hundreds of pages a month with three SEOs.

 “Mo SEOs, mo problems” – Our CEO.